-In preparing Aldar Investments' financial statements, management will be required to make certain estimates, judgments and assumptions.
-These will affect the reported amounts of Aldar Investments' assets and liabilities, including disclosure of contingent assets and liabilities, at the date of the financial statements as well as the reported amounts of its revenues and expenses during the periods presented.
-Management expects to base its estimates and assumptions on historical experience and other factors that it believes to be reasonable at the time the estimates and assumptions are made and to evaluate the estimates and assumptions on an ongoing basis.
+In preparing Aldar Investments' financial statements, management is required to make certain estimates, judgments and assumptions.
+These affect the reported amounts of Aldar Investments' assets and liabilities, including disclosure of contingent assets and liabilities, at the date of the financial statements as well as the reported amounts of its revenues and expenses during the periods presented.
+Management bases its estimates and assumptions on historical experience and other factors that it believes to be reasonable at the time the estimates and assumptions are made and to evaluate the estimates and assumptions on an ongoing basis.
 However, future events and their effects cannot be predicted with certainty and the determination of appropriate estimates and assumptions requires the use of judgment.
 Actual outcomes may differ from any estimates or assumptions made and such differences may be material to the financial statements.
-For a discussion of the most significant accounting estimates, judgments and assumptions made in the preparation of the Carve-Out Financial Statements, see note 4 to the Annual Carve-Out Financial Statements and note 4 to the Interim Carve-Out Financial Statements.
-This note identifies:
+For a discussion of the most significant accounting estimates, judgments and assumptions made in the preparation of the Interim Financial Statements, the 2018 Financial Statements and the Carve-Out Financial Statements.
+In the 2018 Financial Statements, this note identifies:

-- the determination of transaction prices in contracts with customers; - the determination of the discount rate used for the initial measurement of lease liability where Aldar Investments is a lessee; - the classification of properties as investment properties; property and equipment; and/or properties held for sale; and as the key sources of estimation uncertainty.
+- the determination of the discount rate used for the initial measurement of lease liability where Aldar Investments is a lessee; and - the classification of properties as investment properties; property, plant and equipment; and/or properties held for sale, as the critical judgments and: